tomaslangkaas/daqu.js/README.md

 #### `daquInstance.sort(parameterArray)`

-Applies multi-column sorting (up to 3 levels) to the current query results.
-Sort results are stable, thus sorting to more levels can be achieved by repeated application (in reverse order) of the sort method.
+Applies multi-column sorting to the current query results.
 Returns the `daquInstance` to allow chaining.

 The `parameterArray`